Cheekwood’s 16th Annual

 One of the most important aspects of the Days of the Dead is the creation of a memorial altar for the departed, known as an ofrenda.
 All across Mexico and beyond, families honor their ancestors by creating altars decorated with items that the deceased enjoyed in life.
 Learn more about this tradition as you tour the creative ofrendas designed by local groups and organizations!

-CATHOLIC CHARITIES OF MIDDLE TENNESSEE
+CATHOLIC CHARITIES of TENNESSEE

 NASHVILLE PUBLIC LIBRARY

-UNIVERSITY SCHOOL OF NASHVILLE INTERNATIONAL CLUB
+UNIVERSITY SCHOOL of NASHVILLE

 VANDERBILT CENTER for LATIN AMERICAN STUDIES

 It looks like you don't have flash player 6 installed.
 Click here to go to Macromedia download page.